Tutorial: Running Camera-based 3D Perception with Isaac Perceptor with the Nova Orin Developer Kit

 2. To further evaluate the quality of Isaac Perceptor, you can perform the following tests.

 1. Choose objects above 10cm with various heights, and place them in front of any camera specified in the stereo_camera_configuration launch argument.
 Vary the distance to the camera (e.g. 1m, 3m, 5m, 7m).
-You should expect to see the object in the distance map visualization.
+Verify that you see the object in the distance map visualization.
 Additionally, you may also use the Measure Tool in the top panel to measure the distance between the object surface and the camera center.

 For instance, a pallet at the height of 10cm and a box at the height of 50cm are placed in front of the front stereo camera.
 We vary its distance to the robot at 0.4m, 1.0m, 3.0m, 5.0m.
 In the 3D view, you could see colored voxels visualizing the pallet and the box (illustrated by bounding boxes in green and blue).
 The proximity value measured by Measure Tool shows the distance between the front camera and perceived objects.
 You are expected to obtain similar proximity value with the distance you place objects at.